gonchikovbb/devops-netology/README.md

-override files you want to add to version control using negative pattern! example_override.tf tfplan files to ignore command plan output: terraform plan -out = tfplan CLI config files .terraformrc terraform.rc
+override files you want to add to version control using negative pattern! example_override.tf tfplan files to ignore command plan output: terraform plan -out = tfplan CLI config files .terraformrc terraform.rc new line new line - with py charm